 Breaking Down the Diploma of Security & Risk Management

-At IgniteLearning private HSC tutoring centre, with seven core units and nine electives to choose from, students that undertake a Diploma of Security & Management course are presented with a host of educational solutions to choose from.
+At IgniteLearning private HSC tutoring centre, with seven core units and nine electives to choose from, students that undertake a Diploma of Leadership & Management course are presented with a host of educational solutions to choose from.
 This can make it especially easy for students to pick and choose their specialities – which can go a very long way as far as dictating a career path is concerned.

 The course itself is best understood when breaking down the collective modules that go into its educational structure.
 The core include:

 This introductory phase will introduce a student to the concept of health and safety systems in particular, with a focus on risk management, as opposed to assessment.

 Security Operation Coordination